Star Trek: The Original Series

-Space: the final frontier.
-These are the voyages of the starship Enterprise.
-Its five-year mission: to explore strange new worlds, to seek out new life and new civilizations, to boldly go where no man has gone before.

 Norway Productions and Desilu Productions produced the series from September 1966 to December 1967.
 Paramount Television produced the show from January 1968 to June 1969.
 Star Trek aired on NBC from September 8, 1966, to June 3, 1969.
 It was first broadcast on September 6, 1966, on Canada's CTV network.
-Star Trek's Nielsen ratings while on NBC were low, and the network cancelled it after three seasons and 79 episodes.
-Several years later, the series became a hit in broadcast syndication, remaining so throughout the 1970s, achieving cult classic status and a developing influence on popular culture.
+While on NBC, Star Trek's Nielsen ratings were low and the network canceled it after three seasons and 79 episodes.
+In the United Kingdom, the series was not broadcast until July 12, 1969, when it was shown on the BBC One television network, coinciding with the Apollo 11 mission to land the first humans on the Moon.
+Through broadcast syndication, it became an international success in the 1970s, achieving cult classic status and a developing influence on popular culture.
 Star Trek eventually spawned a media franchise consisting of 11 television series, 13 feature films, and numerous books, games, and toys, and is now widely considered one of the most popular and influential television series of all time.